tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 	 - large moose like creature
 	 - solo encounter
  - puzzle or rp
+	 - meet the goblins, gain acess to the area
  - trick or setback
+	 - rot beast encounter
  - climax battle or conflict
  - reward revalation plot twist